-The experimental commercial services are foreseen to be offered in three stations:
+In the following period of the project more experimental commercial services are foreseen to be offered, especially in three stations:

-- Trondheim Harbour (TRH), Norway; robotic maker (BEYE) will offer visual inspection service using current state of the art AUV and MAV as well as their evolutions. - Arsenal do Alfeite shipyard (ADA), Portugal; BugWright2 technologies will be progressively utilized in offered services as technology demonstrator. - Piraeus, Greece; a mock-up will be developed by a marine service provider (GLM) member of project consortium to maximize dissemination to end-users.
+- 1. Trondheim Harbour (TRH), Norway; robotic maker (BEYE) will offer visual inspection service using the evolved AUV platform Blueye X3, which can perform also thickness measurements. - 2.
+Arsenal do Alfeite shipyard (ADA), Portugal; a demonstration will be organised, where the applicability of the BUGWRIGHT2 robotic platforms will be demonstrated. - 3.
+Perama, Greece; a mock-up is currently under development, by Glafcos Marine (GLM), Danaos (DAN) and Starbulk (SBK), partners of the BUGWRIGHT2 project.